 UORA is a mechanism for HE STAs to randomly select resource units (RUs) assigned by an AP in a soliciting Trigger frame that contains RUs for random access.
 An RU for random access is identified by an AID12 subfield contained in a User Info field of a Trigger frame that is equal to one of the following:

-0 to indicate a random RU that is intended for associated STAs
+0 to indicate a random access RU that is intended for associated STAs

-2045 to indicate a random RU that is intended for unassociated STAs
+2045 to indicate a random access RU that is intended for unassociated STAs

 An HE AP may transmit a Basic Trigger frame or a BSRP Trigger frame that contains one or more RUs for random access.